nervous-systems/eulalie/README.md

 Asynchronous, pure-Clojure AWS client.
 There is currently no documentation.
 Dynamo, SNS and SQS are fully supported.

+There is also support for [Lambda](http://aws.amazon.com/documentation/lambda/) invocations and the retrieval of EC2 instance metadata.

 Higher-level clients built with Eulalie:

  - [Hildebrand, a DynamoDB client](https://github.com/nervous-systems/hildebrand)